mic159/zmusic-ng/README.md

 ### nginx / uwsgi

 Deployment to nginx requires use of [uwsgi](http://projects.unbit.it/uwsgi/).
 A sample configuration file can be found in `backend/nginx.conf`.
-Make note of the paths used for the `/static/` and `/music/` directories.
+Make note of the paths used for the `/music/` directories.
 These should be absolute paths to those specified in `backend/app.cfg` as `STATIC_PATH` and `MUSIC_PATH`.

-uwsgi should be run with the `-w zmusic:app` switch, possibly using `--chdir` to change directory to the `backend/` directory, if not already there.
+uwsgi should be run with the `-w zmusic:app` switch.

 For easy deployment, the makefile has some deployment targets, which are configured by the `server.cfg` configuration file.
 These keys should be set: